On the thermodynamic origin of metabolic scaling: The model

+So far our analysis dealt with mammals.
+In what follows, we extend this analysis to birds, insects and plants.
+These are smaller databases than the ones used for mammals which however are large enough for accurate statistical analysis.
+We will show that while in these cases a pure power law model provides reasonably similar statistical results than our proposal, the effective exponent found varies from case to case, thus one would need individual ad hoc theories that could explain the particular effective exponent for each case.
+On the other hand, all the results indeed comply with a combination of isometric and allometric scalings of the shape of equation \ref{BMR}, with varying pre-factors.\\

 {\bf Extension to birds and insects. } As an extension, we first make use of McNab's collection of bird's metabolic rates \cite{McNab2009} (more than 500 species) and Chown et al's insect database \cite{Chown} (more than 300 species).
 In the case of birds, we further split the analysis into flying and flightless species, and plot their metabolic rates in both panels of fig. \ref{Fig_p}.
 For the case of flying birds (503 species), the apparent power law exponent is $\alpha\approx 0.657$ -deviating from the theoretical prediction 3/4-, but we can see that eq. \ref{BMR} fits reasonably better the whole range.
 For flightless species the dataset is much smaller (22 species).
-Within this category, note that the largest species (emu and ostriches) are known to have abnormally low metabolic rates \cite{outliers}.
+Within this category, note that the largest species (emu and ostriches) are known to have abnormally low metabolic rates \cite{outliers1,outliers2}.
 In fact, the fitted apparent exponent $\alpha$ varies between 0.74 and 0.8 if these species are removed.
 In this latter case, no strong differences are found between the pure power law and equation \ref{BMR} (if no splitting between flying and flightless birds is performed, results are very similar to the flying case, as flightless birds are much less common).
 Note that flying birds tend to have larger values of $B$ than mammals and comparatively behave closer to the 'heater' limit $\alpha=2/3$.
-On the other hand, flightless birds cluster towards lower metabolic rates than flying ones, and behave closer to mammals (as a matter of fact, the rates for flightless birds are compatible with the curve found for mammals).\\ The case of insects is plotted in fig. \ref{Fig3}, for which we find yet another different apparent exponent, $\alpha\approx 0.82$.
-Eq.\ref{BMR} also gives a good fit to the whole range, although for this case data are highly scattered so it is difficult to compare the accuracy of both models.\\ Incidentally, note that an analogous formula for $k'$ could be used to estimate $f$ in these cases, provided we had empirical estimates for $T_s$ for these families.
-It is interesting to see that for insects, we find very small value for $b$, which suggests a small value for $k'$: this can be justified as $\Delta T$ tends to be smaller for poikilotherms.\\
+On the other hand, flightless birds cluster towards lower metabolic rates than flying ones, and behave closer to mammals (as a matter of fact, the rates for flightless birds are compatible with the curve found for mammals).\\